phayne/jekyll-site/_pages/2_group.md

 surface mapping, and inversion techniques.

 Our group is composed of researchers at all levels, from undergraduates to postdoctoral scholars.
+We welcome <a href="mailto:Paul.Hayne@Colorado.edu">
-We welcome inquiries for possible opportunities from individuals representing a diverse range of backgrounds.
-The EPIC group is a welcoming environment, where everyone has a unique voice and ability to contribute to excellent research.
+inquiries</a> for possible opportunities from individuals representing a diverse range of backgrounds.
+The EPIC group is a welcoming environment, where diverse perspectives are respected and everyone is valued for their contributions.